Self-supervised Audio Teacher-Student Transformer for Both Clip-level and Frame-level Tasks: The Proposed Method

 \subsubsection{Creation of Views}

-For constrastive learning, how to create views is crucial for learning generalized knowledge.
+\addnote[contrastive2siamese] {1}{For siamese model, the two views should be similar with each other to be identified as the same sample yet different enough to increase the difficulty of the identification}.
 BYOL-A \cite{niizumi_byol_2021} randomly crops a single 1-second segment from the input audio and then creates two views by applying different data augmentations to this single segment.
-It is considered in BYOL-A \cite{niizumi_byol_2021} that different segments may be too different to be identified as a positive pair. \cite{fonseca_unsupervised_2021} uses two segments to create positive views, however, it uses negative views to mitigate the problem caused by using two segments.
+It is considered in BYOL-A \cite{niizumi_byol_2021} that different segments may be too different to be identified \addnote[positivepair]{1}{as the same sample}.
+The work in \cite{fonseca_unsupervised_2021} uses two segments to create two views, however, it uses negative samples to mitigate the problem caused by using two segments.

 Our view creation strategy is shown in Fig.~\ref{fig:framework}(a).
-The time domain input audio clip is first transformed to mel-spectrogram.
-We randomly crop two different segments from the mel-spectrogram.
-Then, two types of data augmentation are applied to each of the segments, including Mixup \cite{niizumi_byol_2021} and Random Resized Crop (RRC) \cite{niizumi_byol_2021}, creating two views of the input audio clip, i.e. $(\Vecm{X},\Vecm{X}^{'})$.
-Note that this work does not use negative samples.
-In order to take full advantage of the transformer's ability in modeling long-term dependencies, the proposed method intends to use longer segments, e.g. 6 seconds in experiments.
-The proposed method separately creates two views from two different segments for the purpose of increasing the difficulty of identifying the two views as a positive pair, thus leading the model to learn more generalized representations.
+The time domain input audio clip is first transformed to log-mel spectrogram.
+We randomly crop two different segments from the log-mel spectrogram.
+Then, two types of data augmentation are applied to each of the segments, creating two views of the input audio clip, i.e. $(\Vecm{X},\Vecm{X}')$.
+The augmentations we employed include Mixup\cite{niizumi_byol_2021} (a modified version of the original Mixup\cite{bcsound,mixup}) and Random Resize Cropping (RRC)\cite{niizumi_byol_2021} (adapted from RRC\cite{szegedy2015going} in computer vision to accommodate audio signals).

+In order to take full advantage of the Transformer's ability in modeling long-term dependencies, the proposed method intends to use longer segments, e.g. \addnote[6seconds]{1}{6-second segments randomly cropped from 10-second training audio clips in our experiments.} The proposed method separately creates two views from two different segments for the purpose of increasing the difficulty of identifying the two views as the same sample, thus leading the model to learn more generalized representations.
 On the other hand, the two segments cannot be too far away from each other, otherwise, the similarity between them is completely lost.
 This is guaranteed by properly setting the segment length to make the two segments have a certain portion of overlap.
-Overall, the proposed strategy does not lose the rationality of identifying two segments as a positive pair due to the overlap constraint, and meanwhile increases the task difficulty and thus the model capability by using two segments.
+Overall, the proposed strategy does not lose the rationality of identifying two segments as the same sample due to the overlap constraint, and meanwhile increases the task difficulty by using two segments and thus helping to learn more generalized presentation.